kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/15-header-js/01-avoid-jquery-speghetti.md

     - this problem is because of `this`
 * Why does `this` work in the constructor and events but not inside `toggleTheMenu()`?
     - Because the value of `this` changes depending on when and where we use it
-    - Normally when we use the `this` keyword inside an object method, it points
+    - Normally when we use the `this` keyword inside an object method, it points to the object
     - But this time (inside `toggleTheMenu()`) .... `this` is not pointing back to the object

-        + Why?
+## Why?
-        + Because when that method runs, we didn't call it directly, instead it is running in response to the `click` event
+* Because when that method runs, we didn't call it directly, instead it is running in response to the `click` event
-            * And in JavaScript, when a function is used as an event handler, the this keyword within that function, gets set to the DOM element the event fired from (in this case, the element that got clicked on, which would be the menuIcon)
+  - And in JavaScript, when a function is used as an event handler, the `this` keyword within that function, gets set to the DOM element the event fired from (_in this case, the element that got clicked on, which would be the `menuIcon_`)

 ## Testing `this`
 `MobileMenu.js`